 5.3 Appointment of Trustees in the Event of Death or Incapacity.
 Upon my death or during any period when I am incapacitated:

 5.3.1 General Trust Estate.
-I appoint, to serve as Trustee, a Corporate Trustee as designated in my notes kept with this Trust, which I may update from time to time.
+I appoint, to serve as Trustee, I designate Francis Pereira and Ayanna Medina to serve as co-trustees, and a Corporate Trustee as designated in my notes kept with this Trust, which I may update from time to time.
 To be given effect, such designation must be signed by me or in my handwriting.
 In the case of any inconsistent designation, the most recent designation shall control.
-If no such designation is found within 60 days after my death, any such designations shall abate to the extent that another Corporate Trustee been appointed.
+If no such designation is found within 60 days after my death, any such designations shall abate and Francis Pereira and Ayanna Medina will be designated to serve as co-trustees. to the extent that another Corporate Trustee been appointed.

 5.3.3 Successor Trustee.
 If any trust existing under my Trust Agreement lacks a Trustee and no successor is appointed pursuant to this Article, the vacancy shall be filled by a court of competent jurisdiction.